Fort Jesup State Historic Site

-Fort Jesup State Historic Site sits deep in the rural country between the Louisiana Purchase’s oldest city, Natchitoches, and the trophy fish-rich waters of Toledo Bend Reservoir.
+Fort Jesup State Historic Site sits deep in the rural countryside between the Louisiana Purchase’s oldest city, Natchitoches, and the trophy fish-rich waters of Toledo Bend Reservoir.
 For those interested in American military history, it offers insights into a nation 150 years ago that was headed westward and facing enormous growing pains.

 After the 1803 Louisiana Purchase, the United States’ western borders were not clearly defined.
 The U.S. claimed eastern Texas and the Spanish claimed west Louisiana.
 The area became known as the “Neutral Ground,” an infamously lawless region that led to Fort Jesup’s founding in 1822.